 The administering authority's overall policy on risk is to identify all risks to the Fund and to consider the position both in aggregate and at an individual risk level.
-The administering authority will monitor the risks to the Fund, and will take appropriate action to limit the impact of these, both before and after they emerge, wherever possible.
+The administering authority will monitor the risks to the Fund, and will take appropriate subsumed liabilities does not remove the possibility action to limit the impact of these, both before and after they emerge, wherever possible.
 The administering authority will ensure that funding risks are included within the overarching risk management framework and strategy, linking to their risk register and risk management policy as appropriate and including a defined role for the Local Pension Board within this framework.
 The main risks to the Fund are: